 4Faculty of Applied Science & Engineering, University of Toronto, Toronto, ON, M5S 1A4, Canada

-ming.zhu@mail.utoronto.ca
+ming.zhu@mail.utoronto.ca其他人邮箱呢

+†These authors contributed equally.

 Abstract.
 Single image super resolution (SISR) refers to the process of reconstructing a high-resolution (HR) image from a low-resolution (LR) input image.
 Deep learning super-resolution algorithms have widely been used to solve SISR tasks.
 However, the high computational cost and memory storage for training the deep learning models has been hindering its real-world application.
 In this paper, we rebuild FSRCNN and apply it to solve SISR tasks.
 Firstly, we change the original training dataset to RealSR, a larger dataset consists of real-world images.
 Secondly, we add channel attention and shortcut connections into the mapping layers and reset important parameters including learning rate and optimizer.
 Thirdly, we change the loss function from Mean Squared Error (MSE) to Mean Absolute Error and replace the activation function from PReLU to ELU, to verify the discrepancies between different loss functions and activation functions.
 Finally, we compare the proposed model with official FSRCNN based on Peak signal-to-noise ratio (PSNR), the structural similarity index measure (SSIM) on three commonly used test datasets.
 The experimental results show that the performance of rebuild model is slightly better.
 The proposed model achieves higher PSNR and SSIM on all the test datasets across different scale factors.
 Our analyses illustrate that different loss function and activation function do not generate large impact on the rebuild model.